Pasquale Padalino

-Pasquale Padalino (/it/; born 26 July 1972) is an Italian football manager and a former central defender.
+Pasquale Padalino (/it/; born 26 July 1972) is an Italian football manager and a former central defender, currently in charge of Serie D club Città di Fasano.

 Playing career

 Club

-During his career, Padalino represented Foggia, Bologna (two stints), Lecce, Fiorentina (where he formed an interesting defensive partnership with Lorenzo Amoruso, later of Rangers), Inter Milan (having only appeared once, in an Italian Cup contest against Udinese where he got injured on his right knee, after a contrast with Roberto Muzzi and missed out the rest of the season) and Como Calcio 1907, where he ended his career in 2004.
+During his career, Padalino represented Foggia, Bologna (two stints), Lecce, Fiorentina (where he formed an interesting defensive partnership with Lorenzo Amoruso, later of Rangers), Inter Milan (having only appeared once, in an Italian Cup contest against Udinese where he got injured on his right knee, after a contrast with Roberto Muzzi and missed out the rest of the season) and Como, where he ended his career in 2004.

 International

 Padalino's only international cap came in 1996, in a friendly against Bosnia-Herzegovina.

 Coaching career

 Having retired in 2004, Padalino started as assistant coach to cousin Gian Piero Ventura at Hellas Verona, leaving at the end of the season to rejoin the first team at Foggia, as its administrative secretary.

 In 2007–08, Padalino rejoined Ventura as his assistant at Pisa, also in the second level.

 In 2009–10, Padalino started his career as head coach at Nocerina in the Seconda Divisione until the end of the season.